 A buffered layer contains a single multi-part polygon feature representing an area of a specified distance around a selection of features.
-The control is accessed through the Filter tab of the Layer Details pane.
+The control is accessed through the Buffer tab of the Layer Details pane.
 Buffers can also be used in conjunction with or as criteria for filters.
 This article describes how to create a buffered layer for a filtered selection of features.
 For more details on using buffers as criteria in creating a filtered selection, see Filtering and Joining Data.

 To create a buffered layer: